siddhsuresh/realtime-irrigation-project/README.md

 # Real Time Distributed Irrigation Project
-## Back-end Socket.io Fastify Server
+## Socket.io Fastify Server
 ## CSE2021 DRTS J Component
 ## 20BPS1042 Siddharth Suresh

-Creating the Websocket and REST API to be consumed by the frontend for the project
+Creating the Websocket and REST API to be consumed by the Next.js website for the project